ripsawridge/site/contents/content/cma/2005/slesse.md

 ---
-title: Sleese Mountain, NE Buttress
+title: Slesse Mountain, NE Buttress
 date: 2005-8-6
 category: climbing
 blurb: one of the best